sagemath/sage/src/doc/en/developer/packaging.rst

     # gentoo uses 3.2.1
     sphinx >=3, <3.3

-The comments may include links to Trac tickets, as in the following example:
+The comments may include links to GitHub Issues/PRs, as in the following example:

 ..
 CODE-BLOCK:: bash

     $ cat build/pkgs/packaging/install-requires.txt
     packaging >=18.0
-    # Trac #30975: packaging 20.5 is known to work but we have to silence "DeprecationWarning: Creating a LegacyVersion"
+    # Issue #30975: packaging 20.5 is known to work but we have to silence "DeprecationWarning: Creating a LegacyVersion"

 The currently encoded version constraints are merely a starting point.
 Developers and downstream packagers are invited to refine the version